LZ experiment: LZ's Inner Detector: Dual Phase TPC

 The detector at the heart of LZ is a cylindrical dual-phase xenon time projection chamber (TPC).
-This is composed of a 7-ton liquid xenon target and a small region of gaseous xenon above.
+This is composed of a 7 tonne liquid xenon target and a small region of gaseous xenon above.
 The operational principle is as follows.
 When a WIMP or background scatter occurs, a small amount of kinetic energy is given to a xenon nucleus (or atomic electron).
 This causes the xenon atom to ricochet around the area near the site of the scatter, converting its energy into the production of prompt scintillation photons, freed (ionization) electrons, and heat.
 A number of the prompt scintillation photons can be detected by the photomultiplier tubes (PMTs) at the top and bottom of the detector.
 The ionization electrons drift upward in an externally applied electric field, and upon reaching the liquid surface, are pulled into the gas and create electroluminescence light in a stronger electric field.
 This electroluminescence creates a delayed "S2" signal.
 The externally-created electric fields are created by a set of four high voltage electrode grids: the bottom, the cathode, the gate, and the anode.

 Taken together, the S1 and S2 enable precise 3D reconstruction of the position of an interaction in the xenon.
 Because the S2 happens very close to the upper PMT array, it alone can give a good sense of where in XY (i.e. relative to the detector axis) the interaction has occurred.
 The time difference between the prompt S1 and delayed S2 is a proxy for the depth of the interaction: by using the drift velocity of electrons in xenon at a given electric field, one can convert the drift time to a physical depth, or Z position.
 Together, this XYZ position permits one to identify a quiet inner fiducial volume for sensitive WIMP searches.
 It also enables discrimination between WIMP-like single-site interactions and background-like multi-site interactions, like those from neutrons or gamma rays.

 Note that unlike other kinds of time projection chambers, such as those used in neutrino experiments like MicroBooNE, the ionization signal here is fully captured via the S2 light - no current is directly measured by electrodes.

 LZ's WIMP Searches

-In July 2022, the LZ collaboration published its first upper limit on the spin-independent WIMP-nucleon scattering cross section, using approximately 60 livedays worth of data.
-Future searches intend to further probe for WIMP scatters, with a nominal search period of 1000 days.
+In July 2022, the LZ collaboration published in a preprint its first upper limit on the spin-independent WIMP-nucleon scattering cross section, using approximately 60 live days worth of data.

+On 28 July 2023, the LZ experiment's first results of its searches for WIMPs, previously released as a preprint, were published in Physical Review Letters, excluding cross sections above 9.2×10^-48 cm2 at 36 GeV with 90% confidence level, jointly on the same date XENONnT published its first results too excluding cross sections above 2.58×10^-47 cm2 at 28 GeV with 90% confidence level.
+As of 26 August 2024, the Experiment had worked for 280 days (with the aim of 1,000 days) without finding evidence of 'dark matter', but tightening the limits on its properties so far.